Home

 Our students come from around the world to learn Arabic for work and service in a variety of capacities among Arabic-speaking peoples.
 Come and study Arabic in Jordan with us!

-With over 60 years of experience in teaching Arabic in an integrated way that deals simultaneously with the oral and written forms of it, Kelsey is an excellent choice to become a literate Arabic speaker that can communicate effectively with all Arab speakers around the globe.
+With over 60 years of experience in teaching Arabic in an integrated way that deals simultaneously with the oral and written forms of it, Kelsey is an excellent choice to become a literate Arabic speaker that can communicate accurately, confidently and effectively with all Arab speakers around the globe.

 We invite you to explore our website and to write to us to know more about our program.